kamleshrathore092/kamleshrathore092/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring patterns in data and believe every dataset tells a unique story.
 <!---
-kamleshrathore092/kamleshrathore092 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Kamlesh Rathore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->